wp-plugins/edit-custom-fields/readme.txt

 == Changelog ==

+= 0.1.4 =

+- Fixed regression from 0.1.2 onward that broke plugin when custom field key was used in multiple posts.

+= 0.1.3 =

+- Removed broken function that broke 0.1.2
+- Fixed some Markdown formatting errors in readme.

 = 0.1.2 =

-DUH: Allowed for db table prefixes other than `wp_` :self-flagellates:
+- DUH: Allowed for db table prefixes other than `wp_` :self-flagellates:
-Embarrasing typo on "Confirm Custom Field Deleteion" screen :S Querying by ID now rather than key so that keys with spaces work smh
+- Embarrasing typo on "Confirm Custom Field Deleteion" screen :S
+- Querying by ID now rather than key so that keys with spaces work smh

 = 0.1.1 =